nfrade/gaston/README.md

 This means cordova can't find an emulator for the platform you specified.
 Either such an emulator doesn't exist (see [Creating an emulator](#user-content-createEmulator)) or cordova can't find an existing emulator.
 If an android emulator cannot be found, it is most probably due to [this cordova issue](https://issues.apache.org/jira/browse/CB-7257).
 To solve this problem, make sure the emulator you want to launch your project in is started and unlocked, then, navigate to the *nativeBuildStuff* directory created by gaston and run the following command: `cordova run android --emulator`

 ### Running on a physical device fails
+- Sometimes, unplugging, replugging, and trying again can work
+- Sometimes the app is sent to the device but not automatically launched, just tap the icon
+- For iOS devices, try running the project found in *nativeBuildStuff/platforms/ios* directly from xcode
 - Use `adb devices` to see if an android device is recognized.
 If not,
     + Log in as a developper
     + Enable ADB / USB debugging (look through settings, [except on Nexus 7](http://stackoverflow.com/questions/18103117/how-to-enable-usb-deb)